Jayalekshmirj95/Efficient_coding_in_Python/README.md

-# Things to be taken care of when writing python programs
+# Points to remember to improve the efficiency of python programs